 Our final day on the Great Ocean Walk!
 We start our walk above the wetlands around Princetown which supports a wide variety of birdlife.
 We’ll walk through to the Gellibrand River Estuary before embarking on our final leg of this journey into Port Campbell National Park where the world-famous Twelve Apostles come into view.
 Tides permitting, we will descend Gibsons Steps to view two of the Apostles from sea level.
 From here we will transfer to the Twelve Apostles Visitor Centre before heading to the spectacular Loch Ard Gorge and then into the quaint seaside town of Port Campbell for lunch (own expense).
 We’ll drive back to Melbourne after lunch, arrival time approximately 5pm.

 - 3 nights’ accommodation on a twin share basis in ensuite accommodation

-- 3 Breakfasts, 3 lunches and 3 dinners (a surcharge may apply for complex dietary requirements)
+- 3 breakfasts, 3 lunches and 3 dinners (a surcharge may apply for complex dietary requirements)

 - Experienced hiking guides

-- Driver & support vehicle for the duration of the trip
+- Driver and support vehicle for the duration of the trip

 - All transfers while on tour and return transport from Melbourne CBD